pcotret/pcotret.github.io/simulide/index.md

 ![image-20200422210236017](../img/simulide-img4.jpg)

-Right click on the `ledFadding.ino` and click `Set Compiler Path`.
+Right click on the `ledFadding.ino` and click `Compiler Settings`.
 Select the directory where you have the Arduino executable (`./simul_ide/arduino-1.8.12` in the screenshot below).

 ![image-20200422210353987](../img/simulide-img5.jpg)